pacesims/cpp_eventor/README.md

 # cpp_eventor
 A simple C++ Event system

+Header only, so only step should be to include the Eventor header and start using.
+Events must be distinct types.

 Example 1, as a base class:
 ```cpp
 class TypeAError { std::string name = "TYPEA"; };